stacks-network/docs/_ios/tutorial.md

    The system prompts you for a location to store your code.

-7. Save your project.
+7. Save your project in your `hello-blockstack` directory.

+   When you are done, you will have a `hello-blockstack/hello-blockstack-ios` subdirectory.

 8. Close XCode.

 ### Add and edit a Podfile

 To use CocoaPods you need to define the XCode target to link them to.
-So for example if you are writing an iOS app, it would be the name of your app.
+So, for exampleM if you are writing an iOS app, it would be the name of your app.
-Create a target section by writing target '$TARGET_NAME' do and an end a few lines after.
+Create a target section by writing target `$TARGET_NAME do` and an `end` a few lines after.

 1. Open a terminal window on your workstation.